GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 Notice that you added the node to the generic `script` variable.

 > Important :
-> The `script` variable is the root of, and primary context for, all Gaffer scripts.
-All nodes are added to it, and it contains all project-level variables.
+> The `script` variable references the root of the node graph.
+All nodes are added to it.

 ### Referencing nodes ###